 of this plant from coal to renewables will see the continued supply of electricity generation from this area but from a cleaner energy source.

-In January 2021, ESB and Equinor submitted a Foreshore License application to the Department
+In January 2021, ESB submitted a Foreshore License application to the Department

 of Housing, Local Government and Heritage.

-site investigation studies for what could be the location of the Moneypoint Offshore One Wind farm and its grid connection route.
+site investigation studies for what could be the location of the Moneypoint Offshore Wind Farm.

 A link to the Department of Housing, Local Government and Heritage application webpage for this project will be posted on this page as soon as it is available.